Auroville/av_user_sync/README.md

 Voila!!!
 You can sit back and watch your users getting synced from the two sources

 ## Mix tasks
 The goal of these mix tasks is to enable easy setup of your application to start syncing.
-Please go through the rest of it as you may find them bery helpful.
+Please go through the rest of it as you may find them very helpful.

 #### `mix av_user_sync.gen.schema`
 The main functions of this command is to